TobitSoftware/chayns-components/src/react-chayns-gallery/README.md

 ### Image Props ###

-THe image shows automatically an preview of the image while the image is loading (only for tsimg.cloud images).
+The image shows automatically an preview of the image while the image is loading (only for tsimg.cloud images).

 | **Property** | **Description**                                                          | **Type**    | **Default Value** | **Required** |
 | ------------ | ------------------------------------------------------------------------ | ----------- | ----------------- | ------------ |